Geopolitical Barriers to Globalization: Construction of the Geopolitical Alignment Measure

-The 1980 maps (Figure~\ref{fig:map_usa_rus_1980}) exhibit textbook Cold War geography: near-perfect mirror images confirming zero-sum competition.
-The United States dominates NATO Europe, Pacific allies, and the Western Hemisphere, while the USSR controls Eastern Europe, Cuba, Vietnam, Ethiopia, and Afghanistan.
-Countries displaying positive relations with one superpower show negative relations with the other—validating our measure's ability to capture mutually exclusive alignment.
-Notable exceptions such as India and Egypt correctly reflect Non-Aligned Movement membership despite their practical tilts.
+The 1980 maps (Figure~\ref{fig:map_usa_rus_1980}) exhibit canonical Cold War alignment patterns: the two superpowers' scores are strongly negatively correlated across partners, consistent with zero-sum competition.
+The United States records high alignment with NATO Europe, Pacific allies, and the Western Hemisphere, while the USSR records high alignment with Eastern Europe, Cuba, Vietnam, Ethiopia, and Afghanistan.
+Countries displaying positive relations with one superpower show negative relations with the other, consistent with our measure capturing mutually exclusive alignment.
+Notable exceptions such as India and Egypt are consistent with Non-Aligned Movement membership despite their practical tilts.